-- Upload one of the Succulent SVG Files from the Fresh Cut Bundle to design space.
+- Upload one of the Succulent SVG Files to design space.
 Tip: check out this tutorial on how to upload SVG Files to Cricut Design Space.

 - Size the succulent down so it fits in the hexagon, leaving plenty of room on the sides, then copy and paste the succulent.

 - FLATTEN one of the succulent images, then move it to the side.

 - Click on the other succulent and go to the contour tool (on the lower right-hand side of your design board).

 - Select HIDE ALL CONTOURS, then select the leafy part and the pot of the succulent and click on the X of the contour panel.
 Tip: Read more about the Cricut Contour Tool.

 - Center the contoured succulent onto the smaller hexagon, then click ATTACH.
 Copy and paste, and change the material color so it doesn’t cut on the same mat.
 One will be on chipboard, and the other will be on Glitter Cardstock.

 - Click the green Make it button to send it to your machine.

 - Set your canvas size on the chipboard to 11″ (12″ will be too large).